On this page

 A data breach happens when personal information is accessed or disclosed without authorisation or is lost.

-Under the Notifiable Data Breeches scheme, any organisation covered by the Privacy Act 1998 must inform any individuals affected by the breech as well as the Office of the Australian Information Commissioner (OAIC).
+Under the Notifiable Data Breaches scheme, any organisation covered by the Privacy Act 1998 must inform any individuals affected by the breech as well as the Office of the Australian Information Commissioner (OAIC).

 Cyber security resources